-While enrolled at Oakwood, a student will not be permitted to carry correspondence if the course is available at the college.
+While enrolled at Oakwood, a student will not be permitted to carry correspondence if the course is available at the university.

-It is not recommended that seniors do any correspondence or extension work.
-Where this is an absolute necessity, the official transcript for the work completed must be in the Records Office by the first business day in March for spring graduation.
+It is not recommended that seniors do any correspondence or extension work when such work is done as an absolute necessity, the official transcript for the work completed must be in the Records Office by the first business day in March for spring graduation.

-A correspondence course with a D grade or below is unacceptable.
+A correspondence course with a D grade or below is not acceptable for credit.
 No correspondence credit will be entered on the student's record until a minimum of 16 hours in residence with a cumulative average of at least C has been earned.
-Home Study Institute courses do not meet the Alabama State Certification requirements for education majors.
+Griggs University courses do not meet the Alabama State Certification requirements for education majors.